DrRetro2033/Reyveld/README.md

 ## For Save Editors 📝

-The main use case for Arceus is for developers.
-Arceus can be used in save editors to make it easier to focus on what actually matters, the user experience.
-If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).
+The main use case for Arceus is for developers wanting to make a save editor.
+Arceus can be used in save editors to make it easier to focus on what actually matters, the features.

 ## For Game Development 💻